-Instead of mailing a paper copy of our proxy materials to all of our shareholders, this year we are providing access to our proxy materials over the Internet under the U.S. Securities and Exchange Commission's "notice and access" rules.
-As a result, we are mailing to our shareholders a Notice of Internet Availability of Proxy Materials, which we refer to as the Notice, instead of a paper copy of this proxy statement and our Annual Report for the fiscal year ended December 31, 2017, which we refer to as the 2017 Annual Report.
-We are mailing the Notice on or about March 28, 2018, and it contains instructions on how to access the proxy materials over the Internet.
-The Notice also contains instructions on how each of our shareholders can receive a paper copy of our proxy materials, including this proxy statement, our 2017 Annual Report, and a form of proxy card or voting instruction card.
+We provide access to our proxy materials over the Internet under the U.S. Securities and Exchange Commission's "notice and access" rules.
+As a result, we mail to our shareholders a Notice of Internet Availability of Proxy Materials, which we refer to as the Notice.
+We are mailing the Notice on or about March 28, 2019, and it contains instructions on how to access the proxy statement and our Annual Report for the fiscal year ended December 31, 2018, which we refer to as the 2018 Annual Report, over the Internet.
+The Notice also contains instructions on how each of our shareholders can receive a paper copy of our proxy materials, including this proxy statement, our 2018 Annual Report, and a form of proxy card or voting instruction card.
 All shareholders who do not receive the Notice, including shareholders who have previously requested to receive paper copies of proxy materials, will receive a paper copy of the proxy materials by mail unless they have previously requested delivery of proxy materials electronically.
-We have chosen to employ this distribution process to conserve natural resources and reduce the costs of printing and distributing our proxy materials.

-The Board of Directors has fixed the close of business on March 7, 2018 as the record date for the determination of shareholders entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement thereof.
+The Board of Directors has fixed the close of business on March 6, 2019 as the record date for the determination of shareholders entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement thereof.
 Your vote is important no matter how many shares you own.
 Whether you expect to attend the meeting or not, please vote your shares by using the Internet as described in the instructions included on your Notice, by calling the toll-free telephone number, or, if you received a paper copy of the proxy materials, by completing, signing, dating and returning your proxy card or voting instruction form.
 Your prompt response is necessary to ensure that your shares are represented at the meeting.
 You can change your vote and revoke your proxy any time before the polls close at the meeting by following the procedures described in the accompanying proxy statement.